isomerpages/csa-otcep/_presenters/Speakers and Panellists.md

 </font></p>

 ![KazuoYamaoka](/images/Speaker%20Profile/Speakers/220511%20CSA%20Speakers%20Kazuo%20Yamaoka.png)
-<p style="text-align:justify"><font size="4px">Kazuo Yamaoka is responsible for the development of cybersecurity architecture and consultation of OT and IoT Cyber Security.
-With more than 20 years of practical experience in the electric power industry, he provides practical OT cybersecurity solution development and consulting.
-His area of expertise covers not only utilities but also other domain’s OT/industrial automation systems in factories and plants.
-</font></p>
+<p style="text-align:justify"><font size="4px">Kazuo Yamaoka is currently the Chief Information Security Officer (CISO) at a Japanese semiconductor manufacturing company, and fully understands the various cybersecurity challenges which both management and practitioners are facing.
+He was a cybersecurity consultant, after working for over 20 years in the electric power industry.</font></p>

+<p style="text-align:justify"><font size="4px">
+As a cybersecurity consultant, he was responsible for advisory work for critical infrastructure industries and manufacturing companies, and service development based on IT/OT converged cybersecurity architecture, as well as worked on a Vehicle Security Operation Center (VSOC) development project for connected cars.</font></p>

+<p style="text-align:justify"><font size="4px">
+While working in the electric power industry, he was a member of the committee that created "Guidelines for Electric Power Control System Security" for Japanese electric power industry, a member of the Smart Grid Technical Standardization Committee, and a member of the IEC TC57.</font></p>

 ![Daniel](/images/Speaker%20Profile/Speakers/220511%20CSA%20Speakers%20Daniel%20Ehrenreich.png)
 <p style="text-align:justify"><font size="4px">Daniel Ehrenreich is a consultant and lecturer acting at Secure Communications and Control Experts, and periodically teaches in colleges and presents at industry conferences on the secured integration of cyber defense with ICS.
 Daniel has over 32 years of engineering experience with ICS and OT systems for electricity, water, gas, and power plants as part of his activities at Tadiran, Motorola, Siemens, and Waterfall Security.
 He is a contributing member to three ISA 62443 workgroups and has been re-selected as Chairperson for the 7th ICS CyberSec 2022 conference taking place in Israel on 16 November 2022. </font></p>